Dell-Networking/ansible-role-dellos-interface/README.md

 Requirements
 ------------

-This role requires an SSH connection for connectivity to your Dell EMC Networking OS device.
+This role requires an SSH connection for connectivity to your Dell EMC Networking device.
 You can use any of the built-in Dell EMC Networking OS connection variables, or the ``provider`` dictionary.

 Role Variables